 Do you ever wonder how a building stays cool even when the outside temperature is unbearable?
 They use cooling towers.

-In this guide, we will discuss what a cooling tower is, what cooling towers do, why we need them, the types of cooling towers, how cooling towers work, and other information you need to know about the ingenious cooling tower systems.
+In this guide, we will discuss what a cooling tower is, what they do, why we need them, the types of towers, how they work, and other information you need to know about the ingenious cooling tower systems.

 Question 1: What is a Cooling Tower?